nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 parameter 'mem_encrypt=off', or at build-time by setting 'AMD_MEM_ENCRYPT_ACTIVE_BY_DEFAULT=N' in the kernel configuration file when building a kernel from source.

-Also see the 'The X86-64 platform (AMD64/EM64T) and early Linux 2.6 kernels' section in Chapter 9.

 ______________________________________________________________________________